-In order for a chroot environment to work properly in a particular directory (for example, /var/named), you will need to set up an environment that includes everything BIND needs to run.
-From BIND's point of view, /var/named is the root of the filesystem.
-You will need to adjust the values of options like directory and pid-file to account for this.
+For a chroot environment to work properly in a particular directory (for example, /var/named), the environment must include everything BIND needs to run.
+From BIND's point of view, /var/named is the root of the filesystem; the values of options like directory and pid-file must be adjusted to account for this.

-Unlike with earlier versions of BIND, you typically will not need to compile named statically nor install shared libraries under the new root.
-However, depending on your operating system, you may need to set up things like /dev/zero, /dev/random, /dev/log, and /etc/localtime.
+Unlike with earlier versions of BIND, named does not typically need to be compiled statically, nor do shared libraries need to be installed under the new root.
+However, depending on the operating system, it may be necessary to set up locations such as /dev/zero,/dev/random, /dev/log, and /etc/localtime.